ArKaemri/Linux_Arknights_launcher/README.md

 - Daily file does same recruitment, visits friends, collect all base resources and spend drones on Combat Records, then gets credits from daily shop (it doesn't auto assigns operators to dormitories/facilities, doesn't touch clues and doesn't shop/fight, I prefer to do them manually, how to use those options just use url with tasks, but facility assign doesn't use presets)
 # Bind Shortcut
 Now when everything configured (have MAA .toml files, MAA executable, android emulator, Arknights launch atleast once):
-1. Get the script from repo (pull or create .sh file and copy-paste the content, doesn't matter, you only need to have script, other files are change manually)
+1. Get the script and code from repo (pull repo or create .sh/.py/.txt files and copy-paste the content)
 2. Give the autority to run the script (in folder where file is, in terminal run 'chmod +x ./auto_arknights.sh)
+3. Using 'requirements.txt' create virtual environment, in terminal write 'python3 -m venv .venv', activate it 'source .venv/bin/activate', install libraries 'pip install -r requirements.txt', close it 'deactivate'
-3. In 'auto_arknights.sh' change MAA_PATH to the path of 'maa' executable to where you put it, and the ANDROID_NAME to your android emulator name (if used the same as mine, skip the name change)
+4. In 'auto_arknights.sh' change MAA_PATH to the path of 'maa' executable to where you put it, and the ANDROID_NAME to your android emulator name (if used the same as mine, skip the name change)
-4. Go to Menu -> System Settings -> Keyboard -> Shortcuts -> Custom Shortcuts -> Add custom shortcut -> put in name, choose shortcut keys and give path to the './auto_arknights.sh'
+5. Go to Menu -> System Settings -> Keyboard -> Shortcuts -> Custom Shortcuts -> Add custom shortcut -> put in name, choose shortcut keys and give path to the './auto_arknights.sh'
 - For example -> my script in ~/Scripts/ and in ~/.config/maa/tasks/ I have files 'daily.toml' and 'recruit.toml', so I create 2 shortcuts: 1) command - ~/Scripts/auto_arknights.sh daily, keys - CTRL+Super+1 2) command - ~/Scripts/auto_arknights.sh recruit, keys - CTRL+Super+2